agavrel/wireguard_cloud/README.md

 ssh-add ~/Downloads/aws_us_east_server.pem
 ```

-Connect to your remote server (you can close connection anytime with CTRL+D):
+Connect to your remote server (you can close connection anytime with CTRL+D) using the elastic IP you got from AWS:
 ```
 ssh ubuntu@13.84.227.135
 ```